 - In a medium skill over medium heat, spread shredded coconut and toast, stirring frequently, until golden brown.
 Remove from heat and let cool.

-- Meanwhile, in a large saucepan over medium heat, combine butter, Swerve and coconut sugar.
+- Meanwhile, in a large saucepan over medium heat, combine butter, Swerve Brown, and BochaSweet.
 Stir until butter is melted and sweetener is dissolved.
 Bring to a boil and cook 3 to 5 minutes, watching carefully so it doesn't burn.

 - Remove from heat and add cream.
 Mixture will bubble vigorously.
 Sprinkle with xanthan gum and whisk well to combine.
 Add salt and stir.

 - Add toasted coconut and stir well to combine.
 Let mixture come to room temperature so it is spreadable and not too goopy.
 Spread the top of each donut with coconut caramel mixture and let set.